 Product ECCN Search

-For Product Specifications and Trade Compliance Information on a specific product, please search your product (name, material or product number) in the search field provided.
+For Product Specifications and Trade Compliance Information on a specific product, please search your product (name, material or product number) at ark.intel.com.
 For detailed instructions on how to locate the export classification information within the ARK tool, please see the FAQs section below.

 Intel’s screening process includes but is not limited to collecting End User Certifications (“EUC”) and End Use Statements (“EUS”) to obtain appropriate assurances from our business partners and customers that they will comply with the required laws and regulations as it applies to Intel products.